lharries/harries.co/content/blog/mvp-hipaa-compliance/index.md

 ---

 _Disclaimer: I'm not an expert on HIPAA regulation or a lawyer so don't take this as legal advice.
-There are likely to be errors in this guide so it's worth doing your own research too.
+There are likely to be errors in this guide so it's worth doing your own research.
 If you find any errors please let me know at `luke [dot] harries [at] me [dot] com` or submit a [pull request](https://github.com/lharries/harries.co/tree/master/content/blog).
-It's worth discussing your plans with an lawyer.
+It's worth discussing your plans with a lawyer.
 If you can't afford a lawyer then, until you can, ask a founder who has built a similar startup.
 It's crucial to uncover the unknown unknowns early on._

 This is a guide for early-stage HealthTech startups who want to launch an MVP quickly and cheaply while following HIPAA regulation.
 It's the guide that I wish I had when setting up infrastructure for COVID-19 drive-through testing.